How is the WooCommerce customer data stored in the database

 2. Searching the WooCommerce user data

-Now let’s redo the previous example, but this time we’ll search the user meta, instead of the order meta.
+Now, let’s redo the previous example, but this time, we’ll search the user meta instead of the order meta.
 Although the process might sound similar, the WooCommerce database query will be completely different in this case.
 Here is what we need to do:

 1. Our base table will be the wp_users table.
-We’ll load user ID and email address from this table
+We’ll load the user ID and email address from this table

 2. Join the wp_postmeta table on the _customer_user field, which contains the ID of the user